Bias Rating: RIGHT-CENTER

 According to their statement of principles: “The Chicago Tribune believes in the traditional principles of limited government; maximum individual responsibility; and minimum restriction of personal liberty, opportunity, and enterprise.
 It believes in free markets, free will, and freedom of expression.”
 In other words, Libertarian/Conservative-leaning.

 In review, the Chicago Tribune reports local news with the use of reporters and national/world news through syndication of the Associated Press.
 There is minimal use of loaded language in headlines and articles, and all information is properly sourced.
-Editorially, there is a right leaning bias through promotion of free market economics and limited Government.
-The newspaper has historically endorsed Republican or 3rd party candidates, however in 2008 and 2012 they endorsed Democrat Barack Obama for president.
+Editorially, there is a right-leaning bias through the promotion of free-market economics and limited Government.
+The newspaper has historically endorsed Republican or 3rd party candidates, however, in 2008 and 2012 they endorsed Democrat Barack Obama for president.
 In 2016, they opted to endorse Libertarian Gary Johnson.